NLnetLabs/krill/doc/development/release_0_9/api_changes.md

 ### Update Parent

-To update a parent submit the RFC 8183 Parent Response, or the contact JSON (i.e. minus the handle in the Add Parent):
+To update a parent, submit the RFC 8183 Parent Response, or the contact JSON (i.e. minus the `handle` in the Add Parent):

 ```
 {